Y1D1R/Residual-driven-Fuzzy-C-Means-Clustering-for-Image-Segmentation/README.md

 ## Improvement
 To decrease execution time and prevent the random initialization of prototypes, which leads to unnecessary iterations, I am considering employing k-means to obtain cluster centers at the beginning of the algorithm.

+Instead of randomly initializing the centroid matrix V, we employ the K-means algorithm for the initialization.
+The results were remarkable: a significant reduction in the number of iterations and, consequently, the execution time.

+The reduction in iteration count and execution time is particularly noteworthy, showcasing the effectiveness of this initialization strategy in optimizing the clustering process.

 ## Limitations
 While **WRFCM (Weighted Robust Fuzzy C-Means)** is a useful algorithm for image segmentation, it also has some limitations: